Opportunities to Serve

 - Friend at the door: Greet Friends at the door and oversee late arrivers until you open the meeting room door at 10:15 and join the meeting.
 Contact Barbara Spies at 303-494-9207 to sign up for a month or for a single Sunday.

 - Fellowship: Prepare drinks and snacks for our fellowship hour.
 Sign up on the bulletin board in the fellowship room.

 - Listen when sorrows are shared and be aware of people in the meeting who need help; reach out to them.
 Let the Service Committee know, and if possible, help them yourself.
 Drive Friends to Meeting or take them shopping.
 Take food to the sick.
 The Service Committee can offer specific suggestions.

 - Do you love working with children?
 Support our youth by teaching or assisting with First Day School.
 Contact Susan Stephens (303-554-6312, email@example.com).

 - Join a committee: Our service year for meeting committees runs May through April, but many committees very gratefully accept members at any time during the year.
 See Committees list for more information.

 - Sign up with Maria Krenz to volunteer at the Boulder Shelter for the Homeless to cook dinner on our Friends’ night, the 3rd Saturday of each month.

 Service Opportunities in the Boulder Area

-- Boulder Shelter for the Homeless – Volunteer to cook on our Friends night, the 3rd Saturday of each month.
+- Boulder Shelter for the Homeless – Volunteer to cook on our Friends night, the 3rd Saturday of each month; contact Maria to be part of our group.
 To volunteer independently at the Shelter or to be added to their email list of needs requests, contact them directly at http://www.bouldershelter.org.